27 Toronto Tourist Attractions That You Shouldn’t Miss

 Want to be entertained and learn a little bit, too?
 The Ontario Science Centre is where you should go!

-They even have a rainforest area that is climate controlled to help grow different plants to discuss ecology.
+They even have a rainforest area that is climate-controlled to help grow different plants to discuss ecology.

 All in all, the Science Centre is a great way to kill a few hours or entertain the kids if you want more ideas!
-Check out the official website for the Ontario Science Centre for directions and prices!
+Check out the official website of the Ontario Science Centre for directions and prices!

 Niagara Falls